-- Provides variable methodological approaches giving the readers multiple hydrological modelling information to use in their work
+- Provides varying methodological approaches, giving the readers multiple hydrological modelling information to use in their work

 - Includes a variety of case studies making the context of the book relatable to everyday working situations

-Hydrologists, scientists working on water resource management, Aquatic Scientist, Climatologists.
+Hydrologists, scientists working on water resource management, Aquatic Scientists, Climatologists.
 Statisticians interested in the framework of spatial and temporal analysis of hydrological events, water resource engineers, coastal and estuarine scientists, applied mathematicians

 - No. of pages: